arackaf/mongo-graphql-starter/README.md

 };
 ```

 The db connection is grabbed from the root object (see the setup above for how to add that).
-Then the graphQL AST is parsed to determine which fields were requested, and only they are queried from Mongo.
-And of course the args are translated to the proper Mongo queries.
+Then the graphQL AST is parsed to determine which fields were requested, so only they can be queried from Mongo.
+And of course the args are translated into the proper Mongo queries.

 ## Master schema